A Self-Guided Walk of Avenida de Mayo, Buenos Aires

 The ground floor gallery is hell, filled with demons holding light fixtures and 9 arches representing the nine circles of hell.
 Floors 1-14 represent purgatory and 15-22 is paradise.

-Book guided tours of Palacio Barolo here or go up to their terrace bar Salon 1923 for cocktails and one of the best sunsets in town.
+Book guided tours of Palacio Barolo here or go up to their terrace bar Salon 1923 (make a reservation).

 Cross 9 de Julio